 In addition to his trial practice, Joe has handled numerous appellate cases in state and federal court and has had the honor of arguing before the Wisconsin Court of Appeals, the Seventh Circuit Court of Appeals and the Wisconsin Supreme Court.

-Joe is also the Vice President of Michael Best strategies, the firm’s dedicated government relations subsidiary.
-Before joining the firm, he served as a legal intern for Justice N. Patrick Crooks of the Wisconsin Supreme Court.
+Joe also serves as the Assistant Practice Group Chair of the firm’s Litigation Practice Group.
+Before joining the firm, Joe served as a legal intern for Justice N. Patrick Crooks of the Wisconsin Supreme Court.

 Protecting Wisconsin's dairy farmers from regulatory overreach